 VoiceQube is building two major products right now.
 One is called Gyanie.
 It is a suite of educational software modules that teach kids various subjects using stories, gamification, and interactive learning.
 We believe that the future of interaction and voice is for next-generation consumers.
 Hence our idea is starting developing more applications for them that would decentralise education and personalise it to the extent that students would no longer feel pressurised and they can learn their own leisure.
 Genie will have a game on devices like Alexa, Google home with students can talk to and follow instructions in the middle of a collection of activity-based learning exercises.

 We also have Elaachi product and hospitality automation, all set to take over the hospitality industry by storm.
 The guests need not pick up room service requests or orders.
 They can just talk to the voice assistant placed in their room and their request would be accepted, processed and delivered without another person in the conversation.

 2. What were your incentives to enter the Voice technology industry?

 Voice also in my expertise would see a drastic change in hardware.
-I predict that the final winner in this voice assistant race would be a personal assistant with multiple wake words and no invocation word.
+I predict that the winner in this voice assistant would be a personal assistant with multiple wake words and no invocation word.